 Welcome to my web pages.
-I am a Research Associate Professor in the School of MIME.
+I am an Associate Professor in the School of MIME.
 I am affiliated with the Collaborative Robotics and Intelligent Systems (CORiS) group, Human-Centered computing, and Graphics and Visualization.
 Previously, I was an

 Associate Professor in the Department of Computer Science and